Explainer: How China could offer ‘debt swaps’ to help developing nations tackle climate change

 “Once you [the creditors] realise that ‘Plan A’ is simply not going to work, then instead of suspending the payments indefinitely and hoping that someday they [the debtors] will be able to pay you back, adopting debt-swap as a ‘Plan B’ starts to become attractive.
 It provides an opportunity to convert the debt obligation into a new collaborated partnership that locks in a greener, more sustainable and less volatile trajectory for both debtor and creditor nations.”

-Dr Christophe Nedopil Wang says the challenge is “on the ground”, adding:“Designing and implementing a well-balanced, transparent and efficient implementation mechanism is crucial for success.”
+Dr Christoph Nedopil Wang says the challenge is “on the ground”, adding:“Designing and implementing a well-balanced, transparent and efficient implementation mechanism is crucial for success.”

 Dr Ulrich Volz also warns of the danger of “greenwashing”, through a lack of accurate monitoring, oversight and supervision.
 “What is more important than the labelling is that the actions taken are meaningful and that this doesn’t become an exercise in greenwashing.” he tells Carbon Brief.